US Toll Free Call/Text:

 Alzheimer’s Disease is a brain condition that slowly destroys memory and thinking skills.
 It could eventually affect a person’s ability to carry out daily tasks.

-It is one of the most causes of dementia.
+It is one of the most causes of Dementia.
 It is a gradual decline in memory, thinking, behavior, and social skills.

 The brain starts to shrink, and brain cells eventually die due to the disease.